Cart

 BRICKFIELD

-2019 - ongoingBrickfield is an experimental participatory brickworks set in a disused china clay quarry near St Austell, Cornwall supported by Whitegold, St Austell’s arts and regeneration project.
-Brickfield explores how our heritage can inspire and generate contemporary approaches to the material, connecting individuals to their local landscape.
-Our aim is to use the process of brickmaking as a tool for empowerment and collective making.
+Brickfield is an experimental participatory brickworks set in a disused china clay quarry near St Austell, Cornwall.
+Brickfield explores how the heritage of Cornish brick making can generate contemporary approaches to the material.
+Our aim is to use the process of collective brickmaking as a tool for generating new connections, with each other, with materials and with the local landscape.

 BRICKWORKS

-2017 - ongoingBrickworks is an open access ceramics studio set up to foster and promote creativity in clay.
-We run taster sessions, short courses, masterclasses and socials for aspiring potters and professional artists.
+Brickworks was an open access ceramics studio set up to foster and promote creativity in clay.
+We ran taster sessions, short courses, masterclasses and socials for aspiring potters and professional artists.
+We provided free weekly sessions for students from any course at Falmouth University.

 KESTLE BARTON